 From its slopes you can admire a large area of Atlantic oak woodland that surrounds much of the loch and covers many of its islands.
 Most of this woodland supports a rich and varied lower plant community.
 The uplands are also of high importance for a range of montane and upland plant communities and associated invertebrates.
 Ben Vorlich and Ben Lomond across the loch are both designated as SSSIs (Sites of Special Scientific Interest) with species that include black grouse, ptarmigan, upland waders, eagle, pine marten, red deer, mountain hare and water vole.

-You can find information about the trail up Ben Vorlich here.
+Find more information about the trail up Ben Vorlich.

 You’ll often find yourself in locations such as working farms, estates and areas protected for their conservation value, and we hope all our visitors will act responsibly and respect their surroundings, while having a safe and enjoyable time in the National Park.